 Where to Stay

-There are a number of places to stay in Cambridge, but the best of all is the University Arms Hotel, Autograph Collection, a stately Edwardian building that occupies a corner of Parker’s Piece, an enormous field where students can often be found throwing frisbee or lounging between classes.
-The hotel completed a four-year restoration in 2018, and today is an exercise in collegiate charm—complete with antique maps and prints lining the walls, elegant leather-topped writing desks in every room, and, of course, a first-floor library lounge that lends itself to lazy afternoons curling up with a good book.
+There are a number of places to stay in Cambridge, but the best is the University Arms Hotel, Autograph Collection, a stately Edwardian building that occupies a corner of Parker’s Piece, an enormous field where students can often be found throwing a frisbee or lounging between classes.
+The hotel completed a four-year restoration in 2018, and today is an exercise in collegiate charm—complete with antique maps and prints lining the walls, elegant leather-topped writing desks in every room, and, of course, a first-floor library lounge that lends itself to lazy afternoons curled up with a good book.

 As soon as you check in, the best thing to do is borrow the house bicycles for a spin around town—that way you can familiarize yourself with the landscape.
-Upon your return, spend a few minutes with the hotel’s affable and knowledgeable concierge team about setting up tours, visiting lectures, restaurant reservations, and the like.
+Upon your return, spend a few minutes talking with the hotel’s affable and knowledgeable concierge team about setting up tours, visiting lectures, making restaurant reservations, and the like.
 While the location and setting of the University Arms are obvious strengths, the hotel’s hidden weapon is the knowledge of its well-trained staff.